vmware-archive/kubeless/docs/autoscaling.md

 The `horizontal-pod-autoscaler-sync-period` parameter set the interval time (in second) that the HPA controller synchronizes the number of pods.
 By default it's 30s.
 Sometimes we might want to optimize this parameter to make the HPA controller reacts faster.

-3) the autoscaling for custom metrics is supported in HPA since v1.7 via `autoscaling/v2alpha1` API.
+- The autoscaling for custom metrics is supported in HPA since v1.7 via `autoscaling/v2alpha1` API.
 It needs to be enabled by setting the `runtime-config` in `kube-apiserver`:

 ```
 --runtime-config=api/all=true
 ```

 Once the kube-apiserver is configured and up and running, `kubectl` will auto-discover all API groups.
 Check it using this below command and you will see the `autoscaling/v2alpha1` is enabled:

 ```
 $ kubectl api-versions
 admissionregistration.k8s.io/v1alpha1